ozun215/shim-review-1/README.md

 ### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 Gooroom Platform Forum (www.gooroom.kr).

+Gooroom platforms are being developed in consideration of cloud-web-based work environments that perform all tasks on a secure browser.
+Cloud-Web-based work environments store all data in cloud storage and work by utilizing the web-based application services provided by the cloud instead of the applications that were previously installed and running on user terminals.

+Gooroom platform consists of Gooroom OS, Gooroom browser, Gooroom security technology, and Gooroom central management System

-Korean companies such as eActive(www.eactive.co.kr), HANCOM Inc.(www.hancom.com), AhnLab Inc.(www.ahnlab.com), and TmaxOS(kr.tmaxsoft.com) are participating in the Cloud Platform Forum.
+Korean companies such as eActive(www.eactive.co.kr), HANCOM Inc.(www.hancom.com), AhnLab Inc.(www.ahnlab.com), and TmaxOS(kr.tmaxsoft.com) are participating in the Gooroom Platform Forum.

 -------------------------------------------------------------------------------
 ### What product or service is this for?
 -------------------------------------------------------------------------------
 Gooroom OS.
-Gooroom OS is a Davian-based Linux distribution that utilizes open source to develop and enhance security to prepare for the transition to the cloud.
+Gooroom OS is a Debian-based Linux distribution that utilizes open source to develop and enhance security to prepare for the transition to the cloud.
-Gooroom OS is a security OS developed by the Cloud Platform Forum.
+Gooroom OS is a security OS developed by the Gooroom Platform Forum.

 -------------------------------------------------------------------------------